ezboral/Springboard-Capstone-Final-Materials/README.md

 ### Data Story

-Is it possible to create a predictive model that can help credit card issuers reduce their default rates?
+Is it possible to create a predictive model that can help credit card issuers reduce their write-off rates?
 Can we identify the characteristics of borrowers that may lead to higher or lower rates of default versus an average or baseline default rate?

 ### Data Wrangling